 Proper weight distribution within your trailer is an important factor in safety and efficiency of your trailer brakes, hitching, and how your tow vehicle will pull the trailer.
-DO NOT put excess weight in the trunk only.
-Excessive weight in the trunk area tends to develop sway and "fishtailing" of the trailer.
+Excessive weight in the rear area tends to develop sway and "fishtailing" of the trailer.